mdn/content/files/en-us/web/css/@counter-style/system/index.md

 ### Fixed counter

-The `fixed` value iterates through the list of symbols only once, starting the single cycle at the number indicated by the integer:
+The `fixed` value iterates through the list of symbols only once, starting the single cycle at the list item number indicated by the `integer` value:

 #### CSS